Shahrom Sulaymonov: Club

 On 6 August 2017, Sulaymonov was introduced as a new signing for FC Istiklol, signing on loan from Utenis Utena until the end of the 2017 season.

 On 6 March 2020, Sulaymonov joined Lokomotiv Pamir on loan for the season.

+On 26 February 2024, Istiklol confirmed the departure of Sulaymonov at the end of his contract, alongside Romish Jalilov, and that he had signed for Khosilot Farkhor.

+On 19 February 2025, Istiklol announced the return of Sulaymonov and Romish Jalilov from Khosilot Farkhor.

 International

 Sulaymonov made his senior international debut on 12 October 2018, in a 0–0 draw against Palestine.